pydrofoil/pydrofoil/docs/index.rst

 instructions.
 It's built on top of the `RPython meta-jit compiler`__ and reuses all its optimizations, backends, etc.

-To get started, you can read about how to `build Pydrofoil here`__.
+To get started, please consult :doc:`building_pydrofoil`.

 .. toctree::
    :maxdepth: 1